Cottonwoods/Pandora-Downloader/README.md

 Pandora Downloader
 ==================
-This is a simple project that uses a google chrome extension to interface with Pandora, to add a little download button to download songs.
+This is a simple project that uses a google chrome extension to interface with Pandora, to download every played song.

-It uses a small python Flask web server to handle the downloading and sorting of the song
+It uses a small python Flask web server to handle the downloading and sorting of the songs.

 Installation
 ============